What does our free SEO audit tool check?

 Once you develop a process for naming your images and composing their alt tags, it’ll become a habit.

-The next step in our SEO audit focuses on your webpage’s code.
-In most cases, you’ll want your development team to look over this part of our report, as they’ll need to make the necessary changes to improve your webpage’s SEO.
+The next step in our SEO audit focuses on your page’s code.
+In most cases, you’ll want your development team to look over this part of our report, as they’ll need to make the necessary changes to improve your page’s SEO.

 The six points our SEO checker assesses include: